leo-q8/dlicv/README.md

 import urllib.resuest

 import torch
-from dlicv import BackendModel, BaseClassifier from dlicv.transform import *
+from dlicv import BackendModel, BaseDetector from dlicv.transform import *

 # Download an example image from the ultralytics website